-The following section should be read in conjunction with the Company's unaudited interim consolidated financial statements and accompanying notes for the three and nine months ended September 30, 2020.
+The following section should be read in conjunction with the Company's audited consolidated financial statements and accompanying notes for the year ended December 31, 2020.

 On December 3, 2019, the Company consolidated its common shares on the basis of one (1) post-consolidation share for every eight (8) pre-consolidation shares.
 All references to the number of shares and per share amounts have been retroactively restated to reflect the share consolidation.